The AGORA High-resolution Galaxy Simulations Comparison Project. X: Formation and Evolution of Galaxies at the High-redshift Frontier: RESULTS

 \subsection{Gas Properties}

 Figure~\ref{fig:density_projection} presents the projected gas density of each halo in the \textit{High-z Run}.
 Each panel spans 40 kpc in physical scale, with dashed white circles marking the virial radii.
-While the participating codes broadly agree on the overall gas distribution, inter-code differences emerge in the compactness of the gas. \textsc{Gadget-3}, \textsc{Gadget-4}, and \textsc{Gizmo} show highly compact cores at the halo centers, whereas mesh-based codes maintain more diffuse gas in the CGM.
+While the participating codes broadly agree on the overall gas distribution, inter-code differences emerge in the small scale, especially in massive halos.
+In Halos 3, 4 and 5, \textsc{Gadget-3}, \textsc{Gadget-4}, and \textsc{Gizmo} show highly compact cores ($\sim 500 \ \rm pc, 10\ \rm g/cm^2$) at the halo center, whereas mesh-based codes and maintain more diffuse gas.

 Figure~\ref{fig:temperature_projeciton} shows the corresponding density-weighted temperature maps for the same regions.
 Here, the differences are even more pronounced.
 Particle-based codes generate hotter central regions and extended, smooth temperature gradients, while mesh-based codes produce sharper contrasts between cool, dense clumps and the hot, low-density CGM.
 This result is consistent with findings in Paper~VI.
 Mesh-based codes inject energy into a single cell and then spread it into the surrounding area, whereas particle-based codes distribute feedback energy to neighboring particles, producing a more extended hot region than mesh-based codes.